encoredincubator/enertalk-alwayson-calculator/README.md

 ### Built-in filters
 #### [`minimumDailyUsageFilter`](https://github.com/encoredincubator/enertalk-alwayson-calculator/blob/master/index.js#L74-L99)
-It filters the average of the daily minimum values
+It filters the items with daily lowest usage

 #### [`sleepTimeFilter`](https://github.com/encoredincubator/enertalk-alwayson-calculator/blob/master/index.js#L101-L111)
-It filters based on sleep time (22:00 ~ 06:00)
+It filters the items based on sleep time (22:00 ~ 06:00)

 #### [`consistentItemsFilter`](https://github.com/encoredincubator/enertalk-alwayson-calculator/blob/master/index.js#L113-L153)
-It filters that remain within 1Wh of fluctuation more than 3 times
+It filters cases where the amount of usage change is less than 1Wh for three or more consecutive times

 ### [Advanced] Use your own filters